 Under certain conditions the measurement of a controlled investment at fair value instead of consolidation could result in more decision-useful information.
-Therefore, we believe that the exemption from the principle of consolidation should not be linked to the specific characteristics of an entity (i.e. investment entity as defined by the IASB).
-Instead, the exemption should be linked to the specific economic substance of a particular investment made by any entity.
+Therefore, we believe that the exception exemption from the principle of consolidation should not be linked to the specific characteristics of an entity (herei.e. investment entity as defined by the IASB).
+Instead, the exception exemption should be linked to the specific economic substance of a particular investment made by any entity.
 Whether the consolidation of a controlled investment results in more decision-useful information than fair value measurement does not depend on the characteristics of the acquiring entity but on the characteristics of the investment, i.e. the purpose of the acquisition of a controlled entity.
+If an entity acquires an (controlled) investment with the only purpose to obtain capital appreciation, investment income (such as dividends or interest), or both, and as of the date of the acquisition the acquiring company intends to dispose of that investment then the fair value results in more useful information than consolidation of that investment.

-To consider an example: A bank acquires an investment in an entity which it then controls.
+While we agree with the IASB that the consolidation of entities controlled by an investment entity does not result in decision-useful financial statements of the investment entity, we believe this argument to be true for other entities as well.
+To consider a bank, foran example: itA bank acquires an investment in an entity which it then controls.
 The example further assumes that the bank acquired the investment for the sole purpose of obtaining capital appreciation and already at the date of the acquisition of the controlled investment the bank has the intention to dispose of that investment in the future (e.g. in two years), having a specific exit strategy on how to dispose of that investment.
 As is the case for investment entities, the consolidation of this controlled entity by the bank does not result in decision-useful information because of the specific characteristics of that investment.

+The GASB supports the IASB's suggestion to measure these specific investments in controlled entities at fair value through profit or loss.
 We finally like to mention that, in line with the IASB, we believe the fair value to generally result in more meaningful information about the entity's investment in a controlled entity.
 Nevertheless, we believe that the fair value is not necessarily the appropriate measurement base under all circumstances.
-In some cases - e.g. less reliable fair values - the equitymethod could also be an adequate accounting method.
+In some cases - considering, for example, fair values which need to be determined according to e.g. level 3 requirements fair values - the equity-method could also be an adequate accounting method.